mxro/maxrohde-web/content/posts/2010/2010-04-10-proposed-practice-digitize-and-organize-handwritten-notes/index.md

 ---
+categories:
+- contemplations
+date: "2010-04-10"
+primaryBlog: maxrohde.com
 title: 'Proposed Practice: Digitize and Organize Handwritten Notes'
-date: '2010-04-10'
-categories:
-  - 'contemplations'
 ---

 Despite omnipresent digital devices such as laptop, smartphones and tablet computers, it is sometimes inevitable to record a note, thought or concept on a profane piece of undigital paper.
 For me personally, I sometimes have my best thoughts when working with pen and paper, so, producing a few dozen pages a month, I am struggling to find a process to digitize the pages, which can be helpful for later work.
 I have been trying this for years and, still, I find the process too time consuming, and too often pages get lost.
 This is my current process: